Lee-AnnC/True_Essence/README.md

 <br>

 **Dropdown Product List**
 - This dropdown list is found in the navbar.
-It is a dropdown list of all products under the online shop nav.At the top is `Candles`, then `Soaps`, `Diffusers`, `Oils`, `New Arrivals` and then `Special Occassions'.
+It is a dropdown list of all products under the online shop nav.
+At the top is `Candles`, then `Soaps`, `Diffusers`, `Oils`, `New Arrivals` and then `Special Occasions.
 - Each selection takes you to the product page of all products added in that category.

 ### Blog Post Page